 Airway hydration & health

-The following peer-reviewed publications are a compendium of scientific literature related to the health and wellness implications of dry airways and the breathing of moist and salty air.
+The following peer-reviewed publications are a compendium of scientific literature on airway hydration and health.
 Select a year below to learn more.

 Influence of water spraying on an oscillating channel.
 Journal of Fluids and Structures, Elsevier